Causes of Chronic Back Pain

 Fibromyalgia is a condition characterized by widespread musculoskeletal pain, which is amplified by the way the brain perceives pain sensations and signals.
 The pain and other symptoms of fibromyalgia can begin following surgery, physical trauma, severe psychological stress, or infection.
 However, symptoms can develop over time and from no single triggering event.

 The top pain clinics in Seattle are Seattle Pain Relief.
 The Double Board Certified physicians are experts in back pain treatment, and most insurance is accepted.
-Call (855) WASH-PAIN today!
+Call (944)253-1829 for our Federal Way clinic or (206) 503-2355 for our Seattle clinic today!